pingcap/docs-cn/hardware-and-software-requirements.md

 > - In the test environment, the TiDB and PD instances can be deployed on the same server.
 > - For performance-related test, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.
 > - For the TiKV server, it is recommended to use NVMe SSDs to ensure faster reads and writes.
+> - If you only want to test and verify the features, follow [Quick Start Guide for TiDB](/quick-start-with-tidb.md) to deploy TiDB on a single machine.
 > - The TiDB server uses the disk to store server logs, so there are no special requirements for the disk type and capacity in the test environment.

 ### Production environment